-The all-digital radiology department at our main facility and the Ticonderoga campus offers a wide range of imaging services; and is often able to accommodate busy schedules.
-The department is open 24 hours a day for the Elizabethtown Campus inpatient unit and both of our campuses emergency departments; patients with a physician order are encouraged to make an appointment.
+The all-digital radiology department at our main facility and the Ticonderoga Campus offers a wide range of imaging services; and is often able to accommodate busy schedules.
+The department is open 24 hours a day for the inpatient unit at Elizabethtown Community Hospital and for both of our campuses emergency departments.
+Patients with a physician order are encouraged to make an appointment.

 Radiologists from Associates in Radiology (Plattsburgh) read and interpret radiology exams either on-site or through the hospital's secure picture archiving & communications system (PACS).
-Images are read throughout the day, with radiologists providing immediate consultations for time-sensitive emergencies (e.g. stroke).
+Images are read throughout the day, with radiologists providing immediate consultations for time-sensitive emergencies.

 Diagnose cancer - tumors can be seen, measured and precisely located;